suraboy/demo-nextjs/README.md

 NextJS Do Scg
 ======

-i has problem in setup docker for curl backend api , If any mistake, apologize.
+I have problem in setup docker for curl backend api , If any mistake, apologize.

 NOTE
 ----